 It completely depends on the APY that the bank pays.
 It’s difficult to get an exact estimate because interest rates fluctuate throughout a given year, but let’s go with Ally Bank as an example.

-Suppose you deposit $1,000 into an Ally Online Savings account.
-With an APY of 0.50%, you can expect to earn about $5 in interest annually if your balance stays the same for the entire year.
+Suppose you deposit $1,000 into a high yield savings account with an APY of 0.50%.
+You can expect to earn about $5 in interest annually if your balance stays the same for the entire year.

 It may not seem like a lot, but as your savings balance grows, so does your return on interest.
 For example, at the same 0.50% APY, a $10,000 balance earns around $50 each year, and a $100,000 balance earns around $500.